 What Is a Sinking Fund?

 A sinking fund is a pool of money you regularly contribute to so you spread out the cost of an upcoming expense over time.
 It is different from an emergency fund or a standard savings account because a sinking fund is specifically earmarked for a large expense or big-ticket item.

-What Do I Need a Sinking Fund For?
+Why Do I Need a Sinking Fund?

 Saving money in a sinking fund helps you manage upcoming costs that would overwhelm you if you neglected to plan ahead.

 If you don’t have a great deal of disposable income each month, it might be tough — if not impossible — to cover a big expense all at once.
-For instance, if you waited until December to buy Christmas presents and planned to spend about $800, you might be forced to charge the expenses on your credit card in order to make it happen.
+For instance, if you waited until December to buy Christmas presents and planned to spend about $800, you might be forced to charge the expenses on your credit card to make it happen.

 Having a sinking fund also helps you avoid dipping into your emergency fund when (non-emergent) big expenses pop up.
-Likewise, you don’t have to pause your progress on other money goals, like paying down debt or investing for retirement.
+Likewise, you don’t have to pause your progress on other money goals, like paying down long-term debt or investing for retirement.

 Sinking funds make upcoming expenses more manageable.
-And when it’s time to actually spend the money, you can do so guilt free, because you know you’ve been saving up specifically for that purchase.
+And when it’s time to actually spend the money, you can do so guilt free because you know you’ve been saving up specifically for that purchase.

 Sinking funds are also a lifesaver if you have variable income.
 It can be tough to budget if your income fluctuates from month to month.
 With sinking funds, you can put money aside during high-earning months and use that cash during low-earning months.